LooseLab/readfish/docs/questions/py-guppy-client-error.question.md

   - "LOAD_CONFIG error when connecting to Guppy"
 ---

+N.B.
+The answer below was taken from this [issue](https://github.com/LooseLab/readfish/issues/221#issuecomment-1375673490) Theoretically this should be caught in the latest readfish release, but if you are still having issues, please try the below.

 This error often stems from a couple of sources.
 To test your Guppy Connection you can run

 ```console